huskerjason/mazesbinallert/README.md

 Dont want to wake up to watch the practice sessions but still want to know our boy is beyblading?
 Wake up to these:
 ![Imola](https://i.imgur.com/9gzB0Cg.png)

-Special thanks for spinning out in Imola to allow me to integration test my algos.
+Special thanks to him for spinning out in P1 @ Imola to allow me to integration test my algos.

 # Instructions